 See the picture below – the boundary edge of the penalty area is marked by black dashed line.

-The edge of a penalty area may be also defined by physical features (e.g. retaining wall) and then it is clearly described in local rules.
+The edge of a penalty area may be also defined by physical features, e.g. retaining wall.
+Such cases are clearly described in local rules.

 update: March 2021